Institute for Research and Applications of Fuzzy Modeling of the University of Ostrava

 Practical results of IRAFM are the original concept of linguistic control, which makes it possible to form a computer algorithm based on the description of control of an industrial process, using which we can successfully control the process.
 For this purpose, we have developed the software Linguistic Fuzzy Logic Controller (LFLC).
 Further SW products are LFL Forecaster for analysis and forecasting of time series and LFL Miner for mining information from data.
 The application of effective algorithms makes an impression that computer as if it understands expressions of natural language.
 Besides that, we realized many practical applications of our methods in the area of image processing.

-IRAFM is also a successful organizer of international conferences and symposia, for example, World Congress IFSA’97 (International Fuzzy Systems Association, 1997, Praha), international conference The Logic of Soft Computing (2005, Ostrava), international conference EUSFLAT'07 (European Society for Fuzzy Logic and Technology, 2007, Ostrava) and EUSFLAT 2019, Praha, or SFLA'16 (EUSFLAT Summer School on Fuzzy Logic and Applications, 2016, Čeladná).
+IRAFM is also a successful organizer of international conferences and symposia, for example, World Congress IFSA'97 (International Fuzzy Systems Association, 1997, Praha), international conference The Logic of Soft Computing (2005, Ostrava), international conferences EUSFLAT'07 (European Society for Fuzzy Logic and Technology, 2007, Ostrava) and EUSFLAT 2019 in Prague, SFLA'16 (EUSFLAT Summer School on Fuzzy Logic and Applications, 2016, Čeladná), international conference IFSA-EUSFLAT 2021 (International Fuzzy Systems Association-European Society for Fuzzy Logic and Technology, 2021, Bratislava), or international conferences FSTA 2020 and FSTA 2022 (Fuzzy Set Theory and Applications, Liptovský Ján).
 Furthermore, we co-organize series of conferences ISCAMI (International Student Conference on Applied Mathematics and Informatics), series of Czech-Japan Seminar on Data Analysis and Decision Making under Uncertainty, that takes place each year in Japan or the Czech Republic since 1998, and we regularly organize many smaller workshops and meetings.

 Current activities of IRAFM